A class of exponential neighbourhoods for the quadratic travelling salesman problem: Paired vertex graphs

 Given a graph $G^p$, construct the acyclic digraph $G'$ as follows.
 Note that the vertex set $V^k=\{v_k,v'_k\}$ for $k=1,2,\ldots, \frac{n}{2}$.
 Construct graph $G'=(V',E')$ where $V'=\{\hat{v}_1,\hat{v}_2\ldots,\hat{v}_{n/2}\}$.
 For each pair of edges $(v_k,v_{k+1})$ and $(v'_k,v'_{k+1})$ in $G^p$, introduce a directed edge $e_k=(\hat{v}_k,\hat{v}_{k+1})$ which represents the edges $(v_k,v_{k+1})$ and $(v'_k,v'_{k+1})$ being included in a Hamiltonian cycle, and similarly, for each pair of edges $(v_k,v'_{k+1})$ and $(v'_k,v_{k+1})$ in $G^p$, introduce a directed edge $\bar{e}_k=(\hat{v}_k,\hat{v}_{k+1})$.
 For $h=1,2,\ldots,p$, set $\alpha^h_{e_1}=a^h_{v_1,v'_1} + a^h_{v_1,v_2} + a^h_{v'_1,v'_2} + a^h_{v_k,v'_k}$, $\alpha^h_{\bar{e}_1}=a^h_{v_1,v'_1} + a^h_{v_1,v'_2} + a^h_{v'_1,v_2} + a^h_{v_k,v'_k}$, $\beta^h_{e_1}=b^h_{v_1,v'_1} + b^h_{v_1,v_2} + b^h_{v'_1,v'_2} + b^h_{v_k,v'_k}$, and $\beta^h_{\bar{e}_1}=b^h_{v_1,v'_1} + b^h_{v_1,v'_2} + b^h_{v'_1,v_2} + b^h_{v_k,v'_k}$.
 For $k=2,3\ldots,n/2-1$, and $h=1,2,\ldots,p$ we set $\alpha^h_{e_k}=a^h_{v_k,v_{k+1}} + a^h_{v'_k,v'_{k+1}}$, $\alpha^h_{\bar{e}_k}=a^h_{v_k,v'_{k+1}} + a^h_{v'_k,v_{k+1}}$, $\beta^h_{e_k}=b^h_{v_k,v_{k+1}} + b^h_{v'_k,v'_{k+1}}$ and $\beta^h_{\bar{e}_k}=b^h_{v_k,v'_{k+1}} + b^h_{v'_k,v_{k+1}}$.
 The graph $G'$ constructed from the $G^p$ in Figure~\ref{fig:Gp} is shown in Figure~\ref{fig:Gp-sp}.

-From the construction given above, it can be verified that there is a one-to-one correspondence between elements of $\Pi$ and $F(PV)$ where the corresponding elements have the same weight and $\Pi$ is the collection of all paths from $\hat{v}_1$ to $\hat{v}_{n/2}$ in $G'$.
+Let $\Pi$ be the collection of a paths from $\hat{v}_1$ to $\hat{v}_{n/2}$ in $G'$.
+From the construction given above, it can be verified that there is a one-to-one correspondence between elements of $\Pi$ and $F(PV)$ where the corresponding elements have the same weight.
 Further, given an element of $\Pi$, we can construct a corresponding element in $F(PV)$ in polynomial time.
 Note that the graph $G^{\prime}$ is an acyclic multigraph with exactly two multiples of each edge.
-Thus, QTSP(p,H)-PV can be solved in pseudopolynomial time, and a minor modification of the analysis in proof of Theorem~\ref{thm:QSPP(p,H)} yields the following theorem.
-Although the number of edges doubles, this does not change the worst case complexity. \begin{corollary} QTSP(p,H)-PV can be solved in $O(n^{2p+1}U)$ time, where $U=\prod_{h=1}^p \max_e |a^h_e| \max_e |b^h_e|)$, for any fixed $p$.
-Moreover, QTSP(p,H)-PV admits FPTAS when $\vect{a},\vect{b}\in \RR^n_+$. \end{corollary}
+Thus, QTSP(p,H)-PV can be solved in pseudopolynomial time, and a minor modification of the analysis in the proof of Theorem~\ref{thm:QSPP(p,H)} yields the following theorem.
+Although the number of edges doubles, this does not change the worst-case complexity. \begin{corollary} QTSP(p,H)-PV can be solved in $O(n^{2p+1}U)$ time, where $U=\prod_{h=1}^p (\max_{e\in E} |a^h_e| \max_e |b^h_e|)$, for any fixed $p$.
+Moreover, QTSP(p,H)-PV admits an FPTAS when $\vect{a},\vect{b} \geq \vect{0}$. \end{corollary}

 We now show that the adjacent quadratic TSP restricted to the set of paired vertex tours, denoted QTSP(A)-PV, can be solved in polynomial time using dynamic programming.
-The input for QTSP(A)-PV is given as the costs of paths of length two in $G^p$. i.e. for any $2$-path $u-v-w$ with $v$ as the middle vertex, a cost $q(u,v,w)$ is given.
+The input for QTSP(A)-PV is given as the costs of paths of length two in $G^p$.
+That is, for any $2$-path $u-v-w$ with $v$ as the middle vertex, a cost $q(u,v,w)$ is given.
 Note that $q(u,v,w)=q(w,v,u)$.
-Let $f(k)$ be the length of the smallest PV-Hamiltonian path in $G^p$ from $v_k$ to $v'_k$ containing the edges $(v_{i-1},v_i)$ and $(v'_{i-1},v'_i)$.
-Similarly, let $g(k)$ be the length of the smallest PV-Hamiltonian path containing $(v_{i-1},v'_{i})$ and $(v'_{i-1},v_i)$.
+Let $f(k)$ be the length of the smallest PV-Hamiltonian path in $G^p$ from $v_k$ to $v'_k$ containing the edges $(v_{k-1},v_k)$ and $(v'_{k-1},v'_k)$.
+Similarly, let $g(k)$ be the length of the smallest PV-Hamiltonian path containing $(v_{k-1},v'_{k})$ and $(v'_{k-1},v_k)$.
 Then for $k=2,3,\ldots,\frac{n}{2}-1$,